Sourcing 60 Senior Embedded C++ experts and other IT specialists in a month time, and more.

 Solution #1: Evolved headhunting and proactive approach

 More than half of the candidates on the job market are passive candidates, which means they neither look nor consider changing their jobs.
 The same tendencies apply in particular to Senior specialists with years of relevant experience and full lifecycle projects under their belt.
-Those are just a few reasons why at Seargin we do not rely on job advertisements (which is, essentially, to „wait and see”), luck or market to adjust itself.
+Those are just a few reasons why at Seargin we do not rely on job advertisements (which is, essentially, to „wait and see”), luck or the market to adjust itself.

 Our recruiters take another approach.
 They invest time and effort into learning about the technologies, what IT professionals do on an everyday basis, and what their personal career journeys are.
 This knowledge empowers them to come up with new, non-standard ways to target the experts, who are qualified for the project.